-- Oct 3, 2 BC – Birth of Jesus Christ (33 years 6 months before crucifixion of Christ).
+- September 29, 2 BC – Birth of Jesus Christ (33 years 6 months before Palm Sunday)

-- Dec 25, 2 BC – Magi see Jupiter stop or hang over Bethlehem from Jerusalem marking location of Jesus.
+- Dec 25, 2 BC – Magi see Jupiter stop or hung over Bethlehem from Jerusalem marking the location of Jesus.

 - Jan 6, 1 BC – Christian Holiday Epiphany (12 Days of [after] Christmas).
-Magi find 3 month old Jesus in Bethlehem.
+Magi finds 3-month-old Jesus in Bethlehem.

 - Dec 29, 1 BC – Passover, 1 AD – Timeframe that Herod most likely died.

 - September 29, 29 AD – John the Baptist Baptizes Jesus, Beginning of His Ministry (Jesus’ 30th Birthday).

 - March 29, 33 AD – Palm Sunday (End of Daniel’s 69th Prophetic Week, Beginning of Daniel’s 70th Literal Week).

 - April 2, 33 AD – Last Supper Passover Feast begins after sundown.

 - April 3, 33 AD – 6-hour Crucifixion of Christ during Passover with Lunar Eclipse (Red Moon best viewed from Israel).